What is Apprenticeship?

 What are apprenticeable occupations?

-There are more than 800 apprenticeable occupations currently recognized by the United States Department of Labor/Bureau or Apprenticeship and Training OA.
+There are more than 800 apprenticeable occupations currently recognized by the United States Department of Labor OA.
 Apprenticeable occupations can be found in all types of businesses and industries such as electronics, construction, service, metalworking, public administration, and medical and health care.
-All occupations are listed on the BAT website at
+All occupations are listed on the OA website at

 What employers can have an apprenticeship program?